Okipa/laravel-brickables/README.md

 ### Display content bricks in you views

-Display a single content brick in your view :
+Display a single content brick in your view:

 ```blade
 {{ $page->getFirstBrick('oneTextColumn') }}
 ```

-Or display all the model related content bricks :
+Or display all the model related content bricks:
 ```blade
 {{ $page->displayBricks() }}
 ```

 ### Retrieve available content brick types

-Getting the available content brick types allows you to provide a type selection on a view, for example :
+Getting the available content brick types allows you to provide a type selection on a view, for example:

 ```php
 $availableBrickTypes = Brickables::getTypes();